Board of Directors

-Rohana is a promininet figure at CSOS cicle in Sri lanka, beside holding position as Executive of PAFFREL, he also trusted as Secretary General of ANFREL.
-He is also vice-chairman of the largest CSOs in the country—Sarvodaya Shramadana Sangamaya.
-He is also and executive committee as well as official committee in Sarvodaya, and board member of Santhi Sena Sansadaya.
-Rohana obtained his B.A from University of Sri Jayawadanapura and his master at University of Kalaniya in Sri Lanka.
+Rohana Hettiarachchie is a prominent figure in the CSO circle in Sri Lanka, and besides being the Executive Director of People's Action for Free and Fair Elections (PAFFREL), he is also entrusted with the position of Secretary General of ANFREL.
+He is also vice-chairman of the largest CSO in Sri Lanka, Sarvodaya Shramadana Sangamaya, a member of the executive committee and the official committee of Sarvodaya, and a board member of Santhi Sena Sansadaya.
+Rohana obtained his B.A. from the University of Sri Jayawadanapura and his master at the University of Kalaniya, both in Sri Lanka.

 Damaso G. Magbual (Philippines), Spokesperson of ANFREL, and Executive Committee Member of the National Citizens' Movement for Free Elections (NAMFREL)

 Damaso G. Magbual is a retired corporate executive and a former professor of Philosophy and Political Science at St. Louis University in the Philippines.
 He is a member of the National Council of the National Citizens’ Movement for Free Elections (NAMFREL) since 1987, and is part of its seven-man Executive Committee.
 He is the former Chairperson of the Asian Network for Free Elections (ANFREL), and is currently the organization’s Spokesperson.
 He was also the first Chairperson of the Global Network of Domestic Election Monitors (GNDEM).
 He served as a resource person, trainer and consultant on election monitoring, electoral systems and administration in more than a dozen countries since 1987.
 He has written a number of articles on election monitoring and observed several elections in the Asia-Pacific region.
 He is past chapter president of the Philippine Jaycees and a past president of the Rotary Club of Makati-Legazpi.

 Sakool Zuesongdham (Thailand), Treasurer, Representing Poll-watch